 |1980||Atlanta Flames||Calgary Flames|

 |1995||Quebec Nordiques||Colorado Avalanche|

 |1996||Winnipeg Jets||Phoenix Coyotes*|

 As indicated by the footnotes above, several teams have endured change in the form of renaming and contraction.
 The number of NHL teams and regular season games played by year may be found here.

 Seven active NHL teams are a product of relocation (Calgary Flames, New Jersey Devils, Dallas Stars, Colorado Avalanche, Phoenix Coyotes, Carolina Hurricanes, Winnipeg Jets).
 The current record for the most relocations by a single NHL team is two, held jointly by the Quebec Bulldogs (Hamilton Tigers, New York Americans) and Kansas City Scouts (Colorado Rockies, New Jersey Devils).
 Only twice has a relocated club carried their team name to the new town (Flames, Stars).

-Earlier this week the Glendale counsel voted 4-3 to keep the Coyotes for five more years, narrowly averting a relocation of the club to Seattle or Quebec City.
+Two years ago the Glendale counsel voted 4-3 to keep the Coyotes for five more years, narrowly averting a relocation of the club to Seattle or Quebec City.
 While the NHL prefers expansion over relocation owing to the spectacular fees for owners, the continued financial struggles of several Sun Belt squads may yield more relocation in the years to come.

 * See also History of NHL Expansion.